Happiness is a home grown tomato!

-I know that most people don’t have my knowledge or experience – mostly learned from mistakes I should say – so just look at this as your shortcut to happiness.
+✅ I know that most people don’t have my knowledge or experience – so let me give you a helping hand and just look at this post as YOUR SHORTCUT TO HAPPINESS.

 A Little Story: I recently had a client who thought she had done everything right but her veggie garden was just not thriving.
 A simple pH test showed the soil to be quite alkaline – why?
 Well, a few questions revealed that she had used mushroom compost to build up her soil and as one of the main components of this is chalk, I knew that this was the cause of her problems – being alkaline, it is renowned for causing pH problems.
 Easily fixed with addition of acid stuff – blood and bone, chicken manure and good old fashioned urine – it really is a waste to flush it away.

-3. Organic and chemical free.
-Experiencing the pleasure that comes from growing your own food and then picking it for tonight’s dinner comes with an added bonus – it will be pesticide-free and healthier than anything you can buy in the supermarket.
+There is nothing quite like the pleasure that comes from growing your own food and then picking it for dinner – especially when it comes with the added bonus of being pesticide-free and healthier than anything you can buy in the supermarket.
 THIS IS REALLY IMPORTANT – Nature is in a fine balance out there and if you reach for the spray can every time you see an insect you will be killing off all the good guys that help to maintain a healthy balance – as well as yourself.
 There are many simple and non-toxic ways to control pests and diseases and going organic is the way to start.
 Your garden world is teeming with life – every cup of soil contains millions of micro-organisms that play a vital part in the cycle of life.
 Don’t be the idiot that causes one more crack in that circle because we are rapidly reaching the point of no return.
 DO YOU WANT TO BE PART OF THE SOLUTION AND NOT THE PROBLEM – THEN KEEP READING.

-Make a list of all the fresh fruit and veggies you buy – and all that your heart desires – and see if your area is suitable for growing them – LOOK AROUND AT OTHER GARDENS.
+MAKE A LIST OF ALL THE FRESH FRUIT AND VEGGIES YOU BUY – and all that your heart desires – and see if your area is suitable for growing them – LOOK AROUND AT OTHER GARDENS.
 Buy local seed and plants and save your seeds from one season to the next – you will have more success with these than anything you can buy in the shops – and swap them with other gardeners.
 CHECK OUT MY SEASONAL PLANTING GUIDE

 NOTE: We tend to start out by planting things we grew up with, but this just may not be appropriate.
-I grew up in the UK with all manner of green runner beans, but they just don’t do that well where I live now, but snake beans (seeds from Grace, my egg lady), winged beans (bought from Green Harvest) and Purple King (from my mate Dave) thrive – I learned the hard way through disappointment and observation.
+FOR EXAMPLE – I grew up in the UK with all manner of green runner beans, but they just don’t do that well where I live now, but snake beans (seeds from Grace, my egg lady), winged beans (bought from Green Harvest) and Purple King (from my mate Dave) thrive – I learned the hard way through disappointment and observation.
 You can’t put a square peg in a round hole and expect it to be happy!
 Below is the wonderful trombone zucchini – wich does fabulously well in my Aussie subtropical garden but would never have grown on my dad’s allotment in London.

-Most people I know who have a food garden suddenly become more interested in cooking and exploring new recipes – and we all know by now the benefits of a home-cooked, home-grown meals.
+Most people I know that have a food garden suddenly become more interested in cooking and exploring new recipes – and we all know by now the benefits of a home-cooked, home-grown meals.
 You also learn new skills and find yourself pickling, preserving and jam making – and sharing – discover the joy of giving away food.
 MY LATEST BATCH OF MARMALADE is with fruit from my blood orange, lemon and cumquat trees.
 There are lots of delicious recipes for PICKLES, JAMS, PRESERVES and CHUTNEYS ON MY RECIPES PAGE – all made with homegrown produce.

-If this is all new to you then start out with a few simple herbs and leafy greens.
+IF THIS IS ALL NEW TO YOU THEN START OUT WITH A FEW SIMPLE HERBS AND LEAFY GREENS.
 This does not have to be an expensive exercise and you can use all manner of recycled containers as planter boxes – or even ol hessian sacks.
 I think the most fabulous I have ever seen was a garden in the engine housing and boot of an old car – recycled heaven!
 One pot of PARSLEY is good place to start if you don’t have time or space for anything else – it’s going to taste a whole let better that anything hydroponic that you buy in the supermarket – cheaper, healthier and NO WASTE.

-If you are not sure what to plant then have a look around local gardens for ideas, and take a trip to any allotments or Community Garden in your area; talk to people.
+IF YOU ARE NOT SURE WHAT TO PLANT THEN HAVE A LOOK AROUND LOCAL GARDENS FOR IDEAS, and take a trip to any allotments or Community Garden in your area; talk to people.
 I have learned more from talking to other gardeners than I have ever learned from a book.
 And, you really don’t need that much space to grow food for two people.
 How many kale plants does a girl need – my answer is one?
 Having an understanding of PLANT FAMILIES will help you to become a better gardener too.
 This knowledge will give you food all the year round and help to keep the pests away too – it’s called COMPANION PLANTING or, in other words, good old fashioned COMMON SENSE.

-It’s not good for your back or the soil.
-Sheet mulched no-dig beds are the answer.
+It’S NOT GOOD FOR YOUR BACK OR THE SOIL.
+Sheet mulched NO-DIG BEDS are the answer.
 Often, the best spot for a veggie garden is taken up by lawn – if it’s not used for walking, lying, sitting or playing on then get rid of it – turn it into a productive garden bed.
 FROM LAWN TO GARDEN BED THE NO-DIG WAY.
 Click on the link above to see step-by-step instructions.

 - Don’t be a slave to neatness – straight lines and regimented rows are for the army not for a sustainable garden.
-I’m going to say it again – think about nature – does it grow that way?
+Think about NATURE – does she do it that way?

 - Plant a mixture of annual and perennial food plants so you will always have something to eat.
 Check out the Seasonal Planting Guide on the main page.